Groups & Factions

 • Anarchism: a tradition with a diverse array of historical influences and origins, most commonly united by a rejection of the state and political parties.
 Modern British anarchism is in part a legacy of both the anti-parliamentary left of the communist movement and British syndicalist movement of the early 20th century, amongst other influences.

 • Hallamite organisations: the tradition of organisations associated with influential activist Roger Hallam, most famously Extinction Rebellion.
-Characterised by a radical democratic liberalism, interest in 'citizens assemblies' and use of disruptive direct action, not dissimilar to movements like the road protests and anti- animal experimentation movement of the 90s.
+Characterised by an interest in 'citizens assemblies' and use of disruptive direct action, not dissimilar to movements like the road protests and anti- animal experimentation movement of the 90s.
+Sometimes explicitly anti-capitalist and sometimes less so.

 • Left Communism: a very broad category with, in Britain at least, historical origins and politics not dissimilar to anarchism.
-Like anarchism, generally rejects the mainstream Marxist traditions including Trotskysim, Marxist-Leninism, and orthodox Marxism for perceived authoritarianism or statism.
+Like anarchism, generally rejects the mainstream Marxist traditions including Trotskyism, Marxism-Leninism, and orthodox Marxism for perceived authoritarianism, statism or allegiance to forms of capitalism.
 However, it has a greater degree of allegiance to libertarian strains of Marxism, whether from the early 20th century, or the uprisings of 1968.
+Details.

 • Marxism-Leninism: the tradition of the official communist world movement during the Cold War, led by the USSR.
 The main British organisation in this tradition was the old communist party (Communist Party of Great Britain), which dissolved in 1991.
-Derogatorily known as Stalinism.
+Derogatorily known as Stalinism and its proponents as 'tankies'.

-Within Marxism-Leninism, anti-revisionism is often associated with Maoism and rejects the more moderate leadership of the USSR after Stalin and often supports the approach of Maoist China and more hard-line Communist and anti-imperialist state projects.
+Within Marxism-Leninism, anti-revisionism is often associated with Maoism and Hoxhaism and rejects the more moderate leadership of the USSR after Stalin, and China after it's liberalisation under Deng Xiaoping.
+It often supports the approach of Maoist China, Hoxha's Albania and more hard-line Communist and anti-imperialist state projects.
+Details.

 • Orthodox Marxism: for the purposes of this cheat sheet, denotes a tradition of mass socialist parties of the late 19th and early 20th century before the First World War.
-The only existing organisation from this period is the Socialist Party of Great Britain
+The only existing organisation from this period is the Socialist Party of Great Britain.
+Details

 • Trotskyism: beginning with Leon Trotsky's critique of Stalin's rule of the USSR, Trotskyism represents a Marxist tradition variously critical of both sides during the Cold War.

 In Britain, Trotskyism split into three in 1950, led by Ted Grant, Tony Cliff, and Gerry Healy respectively.
 Almost all Trotskyist groups in Britain trace their origin to one of these splits.
-The Grantites' most influential organisation was Militant, and its entryism into Labour, which in the 1980s led to a number of MPs and control of Liverpool Council.
-The Cliffites' most influential organisation is the Socialist Workers Party (previously the International Socialists).
+The Grantites' most influential organisation was Militant (AKA the Revolutionary Socialist League), and its entryism into Labour, which in the 1980s led to a number of MPs and control of Liverpool Council.
+The Cliffites' most influential organisation is the Socialist Workers Party (previously named the International Socialists).
 The Healyites' most influential organisation is the Workers Revolutionary Party, which mostly collapsed after Healy was exposed as a serial sexual abuser and cultish leader.

-Lesser known, the Sparticists are a result of the split in the American Socialist Workers Party in the 1960s and are known for their hyper polemical style, small numbers, and 'orthodox Trotskyism' (vigorously defending the existence of the Communist Party-ruled states while equally vigorously critiquing their leadership).
+Lesser known, the Sparticists, most notably of the Sparticist League are a result of the split in the American Socialist Workers Party in the 1960s and are known for their hyper polemical style, and this meme.
 The Mandelites on the other hand are associated with the Belgian Marxist theorist Ernst Mandel and (arguably) Trotsky's original Fourth International.
-The Mandelites most influential organisation was the International Marxist Group, which played a notable role in the New Left of the 60s and 70s.
+The Mandelites most influential organisation was the International Marxist Group, which played a notable role in the New Left of the 60s and 70s, and continues today as Socialist Action.
+Details

 Associations and Strategies